 VI.30.
-In general, all of these sources of uncertainty should be integrally observed in the variability of the calculated $k{\rm eff}$ results obtained for the critical experiments.
-The variability should include the Monte Carlo standard deviation in each calculated critical experiment $k{\rm eff}$ value as well as any change in the calculated value caused by the consideration of experimental uncertainties.
+In general, all of these sources of uncertainty should be integrally observed in the variability of the calculated $k{eff}$ results obtained for the critical experiments.
+The variability should include the Monte Carlo standard deviation in each calculated critical experiment $k{eff}$ value, as well as any change in the calculated value arising from the consideration of experimental uncertainties.
 Thus, these uncertainties will be intrinsically included in the bias and uncertainty in the bias.
-This variation or uncertainty in the bias should be established by a valid statistical treatment of the calculated $k{\rm eff}$ values for the critical experiments.
-Methods exist [VI.10] that enable the bias and uncertainty in the bias to be evaluated as a function of changes in a selected characteristic parameter.
+This variation or uncertainty in the bias should be established by a valid statistical treatment of the calculated $k{eff}$ values for the critical experiments.
+Methods exist [VI.8] that enable the bias and uncertainty in the bias to be evaluated as a function of changes in a selected characteristic parameter.

 VI.31.
 Calculational models used to analyse the critical experiments should be provided or adequate references to such discussions should be provided.
-Input data sets used for the analysis should be provided along with an indication of whether these data sets were developed by the applicant or obtained from other identified sources (published references, databases, etc.).
-Known uncertainties in the experimental data should be identified along with a discussion of how (or if) they were included in the establishment of the overall bias and uncertainty for the calculational method.
-The statistical treatment used to establish the bias and uncertainty should be thoroughly discussed in the application with suitable references where appropriate.
+Input data sets used for the analysis should be provided, along with an indication of whether these data sets were developed by the applicant or obtained from other identified sources (published references, databases, etc.).
+Known uncertainties in the experimental data should be identified, along with a discussion of how, or if, they were included in the establishment of the overall bias and uncertainty in the calculational method.
+The statistical treatment used to establish the bias and uncertainty should be thoroughly discussed in the application and suitable references included, where appropriate.

 VI.32.
-As an integral part of the code validation effort, the range of applicability for the established bias and uncertainty should be defined.
+As an integral part of the code validation effort, the range of applicability of the established bias and uncertainty should be defined.
 The SAR should demonstrate that, considering both normal and accident conditions, the package is within this range of applicability and/or the SAR should define the extension of the range necessary to include the package.
 The range of applicability should be defined by identifying the range of important parameters and/or characteristics for which the code was (or was not) validated.
-The procedure or method used to define the range of applicability should be discussed and justified (or referenced) in the application for approval.
-For example, one method [VI.10] indicates the range of applicability to be the limits (upper and lower) of the characteristic parameter used to correlate the bias and uncertainties.
-The characteristic parameter may be defined in terms of the hydrogen to fissile ratio (e.g. H/X = 10-500), the average energy causing fission, the ratio of total fissions to thermal fissions (e.g. $F/F{th} = 1.0-5.0$), the U-235 enrichment, etc.
+The procedure or method used to define the range of applicability should be discussed and justified (or referenced) in the applicability to be the limits (upper and lower) of the characteristic parameter used to correlate the bias and uncertainty.
+The characteristic parameter may be defined in terms of the hydrogen to fissile ratio (e.g. H/X = 10-500), the average energy causing fission, the ratio of total fissions to thermal fissions (e.g. $F/F{th} = 1.0-5.0$ ), the U-235 enrichment, etc.

 VI.33.
 Use of the bias and uncertainty for a package with characteristics beyond the defined range of applicability is endorsed by consensus guidance [VI.5].
 This guidance indicates that the extension should be based on trends in the bias as a function of system parameters and, if the extension is large, confirmed by independent calculational methods.
 However, the applicant should consider that extrapolation can lead to a poor prediction of actual behaviour.
-Even interpolation over large ranges with no experimental data can be misleading [VI.11].
-The applicant should also consider the fact that comparisons with other calculational methods can illuminate a deficiency or provide concurrence; however, given discrepant results from independent methods, it is not always a simple matter to determine which result is 'correct' in the absence of experimental data [VI.12].
+Even interpolation over large ranges with no experimental data can be misleading [VI.9].
+The applicant should also consider the fact that comparisons with other calculational methods can illuminate a deficiency or provide concurrence.
+However, given discrepant results from independent methods, it is not always a simple matter to determine which result is 'correct' in the absence of experimental data [VI.10].